James R. Thompson Center: Retrospective

+Politico retrospectively wrote that the Thompson Center was one of several buildings in Chicago that were initially widely criticized, only to be acclaimed later on.
 Chicago Tribune critic Blair Kamin wrote in 2014 that the building's design was futuristic for its time, but that the design had failed to account for practical needs such as occupants' comfort.
 Kamin later attributed the backlash to the Thompson Center's design as having precipitated more banal designs, such as the Harold Washington Library and the United Center.
 In part due to the design, Jahn was sometimes called "Flash Gordon", a nickname he later applied to his sailboat.
 In the years after the building's completion, Jahn designed few buildings in Chicago and focused on designing structures outside the United States.
 A 1994 guidebook of Chicago architecture called the Thompson Center "a realistic representation of the merry-go-round chaos of bureaucracy", while a 2002 New York Times article deemed it "exuberantly colorful and controversial".
 A writer for Gentlemen's Quarterly said in 2006 that the building was "a bravura display of engineering prowess".
 Kamin, by contrast, called the structure one of Chicago's largest eyesores in 2003.

 When officials considered selling the Thompson Center in 2015, Chicago magazine wrote that the building "was supposed to be transparent, colorful, and open, a panopticon for the people", while Kamin said that the building, for all its flaws, was worth preserving.
 A critic for the St. Louis Post-Dispatch called it "a symbol of extravagant recklessness" but also signified Chicago's position in state politics.
 Curbed wrote in 2017 that the Thompson Center was a "significant postmodern building from Helmut Jahn".
 The preservationist Elizabeth Blasius wrote in The Architect's Newspaper the next year that the building "has become an emblematic figure of the timely realities tied to preserving postmodernism", and another preservationist, the architect Jonathan Solomon, said there was "a lot of diversity of opinion about the James R. Thompson Center".

 After the 2020s renovation was announced, The Architectural Review wrote in 2023 that the plan would "denude this messy public forum for grievance, commerce and service with the technocratic anaesthesiology of Silicon Valley's surveillance apparatus", turning the atrium into a "sterile, off-brand Apple Store".
 Owen Hopkins of Dezeen wrote that the revised design "will strip so much of the uniqueness from the postmodern building they may as well demolish it", while a writer for The Architect's Newspaper said the old design had been an "egalitarian postmodern palace".